 - A tired child might have trouble focusing or paying attention at school, which can lead to lower grades.

 While extreme sleepiness can affect many aspects of day-to-day life, chronic sleep problems can contribute to long-term health issues.
 Studies show that sleep deprivation can go hand-in-hand with diabetes risk, blood pressure problems and weight issues.

 Common Sleep Disorders

 According to the American Academy of Pediatrics, these are the five most common sleep disorders for children:

 - Insomnia - A child with insomnia may have difficulty with falling to sleep, staying asleep...
 (More to come)

 - Sleep Apnea - A child with sleep apnea briefly stops breathing many times during the night because of a partial or complete blockage in the respiratory tract.

 - Narcolepsy - A child with narcolepsy has a strong, uncontrollable urge to sleep.
 She may fall asleep for a few minutes or an hour at a time, often in inappropriate places.
 She awakens refreshed, but becomes sleepy again as the cycle repeats itself.

 - Sleep walking - About 15 percent of children ages 5 to 12 have at least one sleep-walking episode.
-Boys tend to be more affected than girls, and episodes usually occur during the second or third hour of nighttime sleep.
+Boys tend to be more affected than girls, and episodes usually occur during the first half of nighttime sleep.

 physician referral is required.